khushi25bai11248-oss/RoomSwapSystem/README.md

 ## ✨Features

-- Add students with an ID, name, email, and existing room number.
+-Register new students by entering their ID, name, email, and current room number.

-- Display all registered students and their current rooms.
+-View the details of all registered students along with their assigned rooms.

-- Search for a student by exact ID or partial, case-insensitive name.
+-Find students using their exact ID or by searching their name without worrying about letter case.

-- Add rooms with a room number, room type, and occupied/available status.
+-Add hostel rooms by specifying the room number, room type, and availability status.

-- Display all rooms and check one room's availability.
+-View all rooms and check whether a particular room is occupied or available.

-- Create room-swap requests between two registered students.
+-Submit room-swapping requests between two registered students.

-- Display requests and their `Pending`, `Accepted`, or `Rejected` status.
+-View all swap requests and track their status as Pending, Accepted, or Rejected.

-- Accept a pending request and exchange the two students' room values.
+-Approve a pending swap request and automatically exchange the rooms assigned to both students.

-- Reject a pending request without changing room assignments.
+-Reject a pending request without making any changes to the students' room assignments.

-- Reject duplicate student IDs, duplicate room numbers, self-swaps, invalid menu choices, and attempts to process a request twice.
+-Prevent invalid operations such as duplicate student IDs, repeated room numbers, swapping with oneself, incorrect menu choices, and processing the same request more   than once.

 ## Requirements